jaxio/jaxio.github.com/documentation/celerio/templates.md

 <a name="templates-folder"></a>
 Templates folder
 ----------------
-Before writing templates please update your Celerio configuration in order to specify your templates folder location.
+Before starting, update your Celerio configuration in order to specify your templates folder location.

-In celerio-templates-packs.xml declare your Celerio template source folder using the template pack element.
+In `celerio-templates-packs.xml` declare your Celerio template source folder using the template pack element.
 For example:

 {% highlight xml %}